How To Make Soft & Chewy Caramel Candies

 How to Make Soft Caramel Candies

 Prepare the caramel mold.
-Line an 8x8 baking dish with parchment so that excess paper hangs over the edges.
-Spray the parchment and the sides of the pan with nonstick spray.
+Line an 8x8-inch baking dish with parchment paper so that excess paper hangs over the edges.
+Coat the parchment and the sides of the baking dish with cooking spray.

 Melt the butter in the cream.
-Over medium heat, warm the cream, butter, and salt in the 2-quart saucepan until the butter melts.
-Remove from heat, but keep the pan close by.
+Place the cream, butter, and salt in the 2-quart saucepan and heat over low heat until the butter melts.
+Remove from the heat, but keep the pan close by.

 Combine the sugar, corn syrup, and water.
-In the larger 4-quart saucepan, combine the sugar, corn syrup, and water.
-Stir until the sugar is evenly moistened and you form a thick grainy paste.
+Place the sugar, corn syrup, and water in the larger 4-quart saucepan.
+Stir until the sugar is evenly moistened and it forms a thick, grainy paste.
 Wipe down the sides of the pan with a damp pastry brush so there are no sugar crystals above the surface of the sugar mixture.
-Clip the instant-read thermometer to the side of the pan so that the heat sensor is immersed in the sugar.
+Clip a candy thermometer to the side of the pan so that the heat sensor is immersed in the sugar.
 Do not stir the sugar after this point.

 Note: The large saucepan is necessary because the sugar will bubble up and triple in size when you add the cream.
-Do not substitute a smaller pan.
+Do not use a smaller pan.

 Note: If your instant-read thermometer isn't quite submerged into the sugar, you may need to tilt the pan to get an accurate reading.
 Simply tilt the pan by the handle until the thermometer is submerged a few inches in the sugar syrup.
 If the syrup hasn't reached 250°, wipe down the sides with a pastry brush again.
 If it has, there's no need.

 Whisk in the cream and butter.
 Turn off the heat under the sugar syrup.
-Slowly pour the warm cream and butter mixture into the sugar syrup while whisking the sugar syrup gently.
+While whisking gently, slowly pour the warm cream and butter mixture into the sugar syrup.
 The sugar syrup will bubble up and triple in size.
 Stop whisking once all the milk and butter mixture has been added.

-Heat the caramel to 245°F - 250°F. Return the pan to medium to medium-high heat.
+Heat the caramel to 245°F to 250°F. Return the pan to medium to medium-high heat.
 Let the caramel come to a boil without stirring.
 It will start off as a soft buttery yellow and eventually darken to reddish-brown caramel.
-Remove from heat when the caramel reaches 245°F to 250°F.
+Remove from the heat when the caramel reaches 245°F to 250°F.